DCASE-REPO/psds_eval/README.md

 # Polyphonic Sound Detection Score (PSDS)

-`psds_eval` is a python package containing a library to calculate the Polyphonic Sound Detection Score that is presented in:
+`psds_eval` is a Python package containing a library to calculate the Polyphonic Sound Detection Score as presented in:

 > **A Framework for the Robust Evaluation of Sound Event Detection**
 C. Bilen, G. Ferroni, F. Tuveri, J. Azcarreta, S. Krstulovic